- On February 12, 2015

 How you feel about your external self directly impacts how you feel about your internal self, and vice versa.
 This doesn’t mean that you have to have a certain body type or should dress in a certain way.
 To me, this means embracing your current self and dressing in a way that helps you feel great.
 Feeling like you look your best really does help you to feel your best.

-Some of us may not put a lot of thought into what we wear because we are busy with other things, or feel like it might be considered vain.
-Or we might be trying to hide what we consider to be flaws or ugly.
+Some of us may not put a lot of thought into what we wear because we are busy with other things.
+Or it might feel vain (it’s not).
+We might be trying to hide what we consider to be flaws or ugly.
 I have worked with many women, and no matter their weight, size, or body type, every single one has expressed dislike for some aspect of her body.
-I, too, am on a journey of loving my body, and sometimes I still struggle to achieve this.
+I’m on a journey of loving my body too, and sometimes I still struggle to achieve this.

-We are so powerfully enculturated to believe that we have to look a certain way to be beautiful, or even acceptable, that we can’t see our whole selves – the amazing person gets lost.
-I believe that clothes are not meant to hide flaws, or to force anyone to comply with a certain fashion.
-Clothes are a way to express your true self, and to show yourself that you deserve to feel great.
-A nice side benefit is that when you feel great about yourself and how you look, it rubs off – other people see that too.
+We are so powerfully enculturated to believe that we have to look a certain way to be beautiful, or even acceptable, that we can’t see our whole selves.
+The amazing person gets lost.
+Clothes are not meant to hide flaws, or to force anyone to comply with a certain fashion.
+They are a way to express your true self, and to show yourself that you deserve to feel great.
+A nice side benefit is that when you feel great about yourself and how you look, it rubs off.
+Other people see that too.

 Taking that step can be hard and feel scary.
 It’s actually saying, “I love myself.
 I want to feel great about how I look, because I deserve to feel that way.”
 When you give yourself permission to say that, boy does it feel GOOD.
 And it allows you to take steps toward doing something about it.